EvgeniBakhov/ProjectX/README.md

 Each user has only one role: NORMAL, OWNER, ORGANIZER or ADMIN.
 Each role has a set of privileges.
 Privilege - string, that represents activity allowed by this privilege.

+### Version 0.23.0
+Created picture service for retrieving pictures for estates and events.

 ### Version 0.22.0
 Get all the cities endpoint for estates.